hongyuchen1030/accurate-operator-reproducibility/README.md

 ## Generate Data Set
 Use the following command to generate both the primary and secondary datasets, if needed.
 The generated data will be stored in `./accuracy_experiments/generated_arcs`, with each floating-point result represented as a pair of significant and exponent values.

-In the script below, `LATITUDES` defines the latitude intervals for generating the primary dataset, while `"$OFFSETS"` specifies the offset intervals for the secondary experiments.s
+In the script below, `LATITUDES` defines the latitude intervals for generating the primary dataset, while `"$OFFSETS"` specifies the offset intervals for the secondary experiments

+It's highly recommanded to run `./sanitize_arcs` for the newly-generated arcs before running the experiments.

 ```bash
 # Specify the number of arcs you want to generate